This topic takes on average 55 minutes to read.

 Photo courtesy of CDC

-Only using antibiotics when they are absolutely necessary will help to stop the evolution of resistant strains of bacteria.
+s when they are absolutely necessary will help to stop the evolution of resistant strains of bacteriabacteria

 Another a simple way to reduce resistance is to make certain that any course of antibiotic treatment is completed.